Exabyte-io/documentation/docs/workflow-designer/unit-editor/input-templates.md

 By clicking on the "Preview" tab next to "Template" at the bottom of the Unit Editor interface, the user can visualize a preview of the corresponding input file, in its final form to be stored in the database and sent to the computational infrastructure for execution.
 Such process completes the [design time render](/workflows/data/templates.md#design-time-render) This text will be further processed during the [runtime render](/workflows/data/templates.md#run-time-render) into the final text to be passed directly to the application executable.

-An example of input text, resulting from the above-mentioned JSON data structure and input template is displayed in the expandable section below:
+An example of input text, resulting from the above-mentioned JSON data structure and input template is displayed in the expandable section below.

 <details markdown="1">
   <summary>